mlafeldt/skeleton-cookbook/README.md

     $ bundle install

-Now you can use `bundle exec` to execute a command from the gems, for example:
+Now you can use `bundle exec` to execute a command from the gemset, for example:

     $ bundle exec rake